mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > But when Te Shan got to the monastery gate, he said, “Still, I shouldn’t be so coarse.”

 So he went out of the Buddha Hall, the teaching hall, but on the way to get out, he reflected a little bit upon what he had done.
-So he though, “I was so course.
+So he though, “I was so coarse.
 Rude.”

 > So he reentered (the hall) with full ceremony to meet (Kuei Shan).